alidev20002/FastType/README.md

 ## Features
 - Save the game at each level
-- set a custom background image for the game
+- Set a custom background image for the game
-- persian and english words
+- Persian and english words
 - Math questions in some levels
 - using rewarded Ads